How to set up your own DNS server

 Open the Settings menu.

-Change the IP settings value to Static.
+Expand the Advanced settings dropdown, and change the IP settings value to Static.

-Fill in the required DNS addresses:
+Fill in the required DNS addresses.

-• Under DNS 1, enter the Meshnet IP of the dnsmasq device.
+Under DNS 1, enter the Meshnet IP of the dnsmasq device.

-• Under DNS 2, enter the DNS address of another provider.
+Under DNS 2, enter the DNS address of another provider.

 Open Settings.